BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/options.md

 | **As Built** | Same references when the assembly was checked in. |
 | **Latest** | Latest references of the assembly. |

+>[!IMPORTANT] Why does PDMPublisher use BOM layouts?
+> PDMPublisher uses the BOM layouts to calculate the quantities in case they are in the printed pdf as a custom annotation.
 ---

 ## Table of Content